The Miller-Rabin primality test is among the fastest and most widely used primality tests in computational practice.

 compute one or more rounds of the test (see the pseudocode);

-we will refer to each round as miller_rabin(n,a)
+we will refer to each round as miller_rabin(n,a).a called the base;

 Each round's result can be either